Q: What is NSG?

 neuronal simulation tools also.
 If you have request for this, please email firstname.lastname@example.org

-Q: I am teaching a computational neuroscience course (or workshop).
+Q: I am teaching a neurooscience course (or workshop).
 Can my students use NSG for the class (or workshop)?

-A: Yes.
+A: Yes and this is very much intended.
 Please email email@example.com well ahead of the start date of the class.